woc-hack/tutorial/README.md

 This metadata can then be parsed for the desired information.

-Python, and most other programming languages, has an interface with Mongo that makes for data storage/retrieval much simpler.
+Python, like most other programming languages, has an interface with Mongo that makes for data storage/retrieval much simpler.
 When retrieving or inputting large amounts of data onto the servers, it is almost always faster and easier to do so through one of the interfaces provided.

 ### PyMongo